BikeMouse/BakingMiceUnite/README.md

 ### Lessons Learned
-Graphical interface can do with a revamp.
-In future it would be nice to reactify the frontend.
-Likes could be limited to once per user/post.
-Future plans involve the ability to look at other users profiles and send friend requests and therefore the feed giving priority to friends posts showing up first.
+- Graphical interface can do with a revamp.
+In future it would be nice to reactify the frontend
+- Likes could be limited to once per user/post
+- Future plans involve the ability to look at other users profiles and send friend requests
+- Therefore the feed giving priority to friends posts showing up first
+- Implementation of ability to copy another users recipe and save in your own recipes